JeremyTallant/netflix_analysis/README.md

-# netflix_analysis
-Applying foundational Python skills by manipulating and visualizing movie and TV data.
+# Investigating Netflix Movies and Guest Stars in The Office